 Generally speaking, the larger packaging is cheaper when buying a product in a small or big package.
 Choose a large container and understand storage techniques when saving on bulk items.

 But when using coupons and rebate apps to earn cashback, you will need to figure out your end cost and weigh the difference in prices, including when you earn rewards such as PC optimum points.

 Get a Price Book today, or Read the importance of having one.

 Choose generic Store brands.

 It’s straightforward to go to the marketplace and pick the brand everyone mentions.
 That is what many brand owners focus on and charge extra for.
 Look for local and generic brands that offer the same high quality and ingredients as the named brands (if not more!), and you’re not required to spend much.
-You can look for products online if the information exists or order a few generic products with your typical grocery products to try them yourself.
+If the information exists, you can look for products online or order a few generic products with your typical grocery products to try them yourself.

 When to Stock up and when to avoid

 We like to find deals.
 Did someone make you suckered to purchase anything that is not needed?
 Please don’t buy anything because it was on sale When it was not on your grocery schedule unless you can work it out in your budget.
 It’s one thing to buy one or two extra and a completely different one to avoid perhaps purchasing 10 of them.

 Grocery store flyers usually run a three-month or Seasonal cycle ( items vary).
 So the thing will come on again for the price you see listed on a flyer, but with the inflation issue in 2022, you want to consider purchasing more if it’s an item you consistently see a price increase.

 How to Save Money on Groceries by Other Ideas